nazanin-kordi/about-me/README.md

 # about-me
-This repository in a C.V in brief.
+This repository is my C.V in brief.